 My homage to our Charleston trip is long overdue.
-I shared my 3 day travel guide to the Holy City here, but one event on our trip was so amazing and so memorable, it deserves its own day.
+I shared my 3 day Charleston travel guide, but one event on our trip was so amazing and so memorable, it deserves its own day.
 I’ve never taken a cooking class before.
 They’ve always interested me, of course, but the price usually deterred me.
 After attending the Zero George Cooking Class with Executive Chef Vinson Petrillo, however, I will never be able to turn down another opportunity.

 Zero George Cooking Classes

 We watched (and snapped photos like the paparazzi) as he masterfully constructed each dish.
 Many of the tricks I’d heard before or seen on tv.
 You know, it’s just not the same as seeing it in person.

 I’m not someone who spends time on plating or garnish.
 So I sat, amazed, at the time and energy that went into each addition of edible flowers and salt varietals.
 And then there were the drizzles of goat cheese fondue to hold up the pickled and roasted beet salad.
 It was a production.

 I didn’t return a master chef and plating is still a lost art on me, but I did walk away with a few things that are making dinner just a little more exciting.
 I’m adding nuts (toasted and untoasted) atop my dishes (like this beet salad).
 I have a renewed obsession with farro and I’ve been toasting many of the grains I cook before cooking.